ryancwarren/fdb/README.md

 ```

 ### Points
-* We should share the mount on the network.
+* We could share the mount on the network.
 Transactions would be an issue,
 and probably data corruption.
 * Using the file system in this way supplements the need for using a heavy
 API.